yesmar/dupes/README.markdown

 - Zero-length files serve as a trigger mechanism on many operating systems.
 Removing such files could have negative effects, so `dupes` completely ignores empty files.
 - Symbolic links *will* be followed, which could lead to trouble should a cycle be encountered. `dupes` assumes that you know what you are doing and understand the file systems you intend to run it on.

-The author uses `dupes` to identify and delete duplicate images downloaded from [imgur](https://imgur.com).
+The author uses `dupes` to identify and delete duplicate images downloaded while satisfying his [imgur](https://imgur.com) addiction.

 ## Install